Publication

 SAD is a common and significant disorder that carries silent suffering, and contributes to depression, underemployment, and overall lack of ability of achieving one’s socioeducational potential.
 Increased screening and recognition are essential for proper diagnosis, and psychotropic and psychotherapeutic options can be effective.

 Dr Altai is a resident at the University of California, San Francisco.
 Dr Chaudhry is a graduate of and research associate at the Aga Khan University in Karachi, Pakistan.
-Dr Moukaddam is an associate professor in the Menninger Department of Psychiatry and Behavioral Sciences, Baylor College of Medicine, in Houston, Texas, as well as the Ben Taub Adult Outpatient Services director and the medical director of the Stabilization, Treatment & Rehabilitation (STAR) Program for Psychosis, also at Baylor College of Medicine.
+Dr Moukaddam is a professor of psychiatry at Baylor College of Medicine, Department of Psychiatry, and the Director of Outpatient Psychiatry at Harris Health System.
 She also serves on the Psychiatric Times Editorial Board.

 References